Frequently Asked Questions

 3. What are the geographic boundaries of this program?

-To join this program, you must be a resident of Virginia or Washington, D.C.
-We are not serving Maryland residents at this time due to insurance regulations in MD.
+To join this program, you must be a resident of Northern Virginia.
 However, if you join the program and are a Member for at least one year residing in the designated (geographic) market area, the benefits are portable.
 After a year, the benefits go with the Member as they travel or if a Member moves out of state, you can take your benefits with you.

 4. How do I join the program?